The Rules of Shut the Box

 Shut the Box is also known as Canoga.
 Being a traditional pub game without any national governing body, variations of equipment and rules abound.
 Where there is doubt, locally played rules should always apply.

 Shut the Box can be played by any number of players although it is most enjoyable with two, three or four.
 Some people even play the game solo as a pastime akin to patience.
 As played traditionally in English pubs, Shut the Box is a gambling pastime with each of the players paying an agreed amount into the "pool" at the beginning and the winner collecting the pool at the end of each round.
 However, it isn't necessary to gamble in order to play the game.

 Description of equipment

 The "box" is an open tray with a baize interior.
 A row numbers one to nine also appear along the top length.
 Each number has a corresponding square panel cover which can either slide or swing to cover the number.
 Two dice are the only other requirement, although a dice cup may be used if desired.

-A round of the game consists of each player taking one turn.
-A player's takes a turn by repeatedly throwing the dice until the player cannot continue.
+A round of the game consists of each player taking one turn to try to shut the box.
+A turn consists of a player repeatedly throwing the dice until he or she cannot continue.
 Each throw of the dice is taken as follows:

-Once a number is covered up, it stays covered so, eventually, the player will throw a total for which it is not possible to find a set of uncovered numbers.
-When this happens, the player scores the sum of the numbers that are still uncovered.
-So if the numbers 1, 5 and 9 are uncovered and the player throws a 4, with options 4 or 3 & 1, the turn finishes and the player's score is 15.
+If none of the options are available because at least one number is already covered in each case, then the player's turn finishes and the player scores the sum of the numbers that are still uncovered.
+For example, if numbers 1, 5 and 9 are uncovered and the player throws a 4, options are 4 or 3 & 1, neither of which are available - so the turn finishes and the player's score is 15.

 If anyone succeeds in shutting the box i.e. closing all the numbers, that player wins outright immediately and receives double the stake from all players.
 Otherwise, after each player has taken one turn, the winner of the round is the player with the lowest score.